bmiller42/SETeams/testing.md

-Take note of the pid so you can kill the process later. press enter again and then run the following
+Take note of the pid so you can kill the process later.

+Press enter again and then run the following

 ```react-native run-android```